AlexandreFenyo/net-monitor/README.md

 - lifeTime (optional): lifeTime for this value,
 - callbackDone: a callback function called by the manager when the value is added to the data set.

-Here is an example of a html button adding the value 123 to a chart and logging a message to the browser :
+Here is an example of a html button adding the value 123 to a chart and logging a message to the browser console whe:
 ````html
 <button onclick="NetMonitor.pushValue(manager, 'set1', 123, undefined, function () {console.info('value pushed')})">add value to dataset 1</button>
 ````